-Brazil midfielder Elano has criticised the pitch at Estadio Ciudad de La Plata, and believes it had a major role to play in the Selecao's shock Copa America penalty defeat at the hands of Paraguay on Sunday night.
+Brazil midfielder Elano has criticised the pitch at Estadio Ciudad de La Plata, and believes it had a major role to play in his side's shock Copa America penalty defeat at the hands of Paraguay on Sunday night.

-Experienced goalkeeper Julio Cesar echoed Elano's sentimenta regarding the surface, with the area around the penalty spot proving particularly treacherous.
+Experienced goalkeeper Julio Cesar echoed Elano's thoughts about the surface, with the area around the penalty spot proving particularly treacherous.

 He added: "You can see that the referee was there to check it out.
 The grass gave off a little.
 Many people will say that I'm using it as an excuse, because the field was also bad for Paraguay.